 How to Serve

 If you're simply serving this fresh mango salsa as an appetizer, tortilla chips are great, but you can get extra fancy and sprinkle your chips with a little chili powder and lime juice.
-Cinnamon-sprinkled chips are also popular with fruit salsa, and the cinnamon pairs beautifully with the ginger and habanero.
+Cinnamon-sprinkled chips are also popular with fruit salsa, and the cinnamon pairs beautifully with the ginger and hot peppers.

 Absolutely — I’ve made this salsa with frozen mangoes, and it turned out delicious.
 In fact, these images feature frozen mango.
 Fruit is frozen at its peak ripeness, so it will still have great flavor.
 Sometimes the mango selection at the grocery store can be sparse with only unripened mangoes.
 Frozen mango is a great substitute in that case.